hkamm123/startup/notes.md

 In the Simon CSS part of this assignment, I learned that you can actually overwrite bootstrap, which is very interesting!

+Headers and nav items are so hard to style.
+What I eventually ended up doing was using a combination of bootstrap and normal css.
+I imported bootstrap through the link tag and then used some flex attributes and text styling to get around the trickier default styles of the li elements.

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.